fbpx

 • An organic fertilizer with high biological activity such as compost tea, liquid seaweed, kelp meal, or alfalfa meal should be added into the hole when planting or transplanting.
 This will provide minerals to the plant and enhance soil biology for the first few weeks until the plant is established.

 • With the exception of tomatoes, seedlings should be planted at the same depth as they were in the container.
 Seedlings are frequently transplanted too deeply, which can lead to rot or fungus on the stem.
-Tomatoes, on the other hand, can be planted up to the foliage, as they have the ability to produce roots from anywhere along the stem.
+On the other hand, tomatoes can be planted up to the foliage, as they have the ability to produce roots from anywhere along the stem.

 The Amish work ethic is a major factor in their farming and gardening success.
 With no fossil fuel-driven machinery or electricity from the grid, they follow the seasons like clockwork to ensure the best planting times and harvest times.
 This allows them to obtain the best results in the most natural way possible.
 Such a method on a large scale would be incredibly time-consuming for most commercial farmers, but the Amish have traditionally small farms, and families work closely together to complete the work.